typsy-dev/documentation/ApiV2.md

 POST to https://api.typsy.com/v2/users/workspace/teams/remove

 ### Request
+Required
 - email: The email of the user
-- teams: Used for selecting which team to remove the user from,
+- teams: The collection of teams you wish to remove the user from Optional
-- options: Used to enable certain options to perform
+- options:
+    - continueIfNotInTeam: If the user is not in a team which they were requested to be removed from, the process will continue.
+If set to false, it will return an error telling you they are not in the team.
+Default = true

 Example request to remove teams from a user by email.
 ```